chanchanngann/airflow_local_to_mssql/README.md

 ## Conclusion

-In this exercise I pulled data from local csv path, and inserted the data into mssql database with the help of airflow.
+In this exercise I built an ETL pipeline using Airflow: pulling csv data from a local path and inserting the data into mssql database.

 *References:*
 - https://airflow.apache.org/docs/apache-airflow/stable/best-practices.html